mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering.md

 - Some people actually really love and enjoy helping others.

 All you have to do is write a well crafted question.
 Get it to the right audience and wait for folks to come out and share their experience and wisdom.
 It's both refreshing and easy for a seasoned engineer to share answers.

+> Often in Slack, folks that you didn't know exist, people that never ever enter in any chats, enter a conversation because it's very personal to them, it’s something that they're a subject matter expert and only they can answer.
+Those are the best conversations!

 ## How can I find such strangers to answer my questions?